 Have a look at the inside!
 Isn’t this plaid pattern on the inside awesome?
 Look at the seams!
 This pea coat is perfect for the end of the winter.
 It provide good insulation with the high quality 70% wool fabric.
 The 15% polyester, 10% polyamide, and 5% acrylic serve to avoid loosing the shape.
 Great concept.
 The weight of the fabric is 900 g/m (9.7 oz/ft).
 Thus, the jacket feels light on your shoulders.
 Jeans have about 9 oz/ft.

-I like the short and sleek, fitted cut of this sailing version of the pea coat.
+I love the short and sleek, fitted cut of this sailing version of the pea coat.
 It gives a feminine shape.
 The cuff tabs nicely reference to its navy/marine heritage.
 The pockets are made with actually putting your hands in in mind (see first photo).

 The sizing is in UK and EU sizes.
 However, don’t let that scare you away.
 They have a help and support desk who can help you to transfer the sizing to US sizes or what ever size you need.
 They also do customized sizes!
-I really like that size is just a number, fit matters.
+I really like that for them size is just a number, and fit matters.